learn

 • Plants are incredible allies, and their power goes beyond our basic understanding.
 We drink chamomile tea when our stomach hurts, but most of us don’t connect with the flowers while brewing the infusion.
 We don’t speak to the spirit of the plant, pray with it, and honor its essence, before asking it for help.
 In the shamanic world it is understood that everything has a spirit, and we learn to interact with those spirits in order to navigate our way through this world.

 I believe it to be extremely important to engage with these medicines in an intentional and ritualized way with an initiated medicine carrier before beginning a personal practice.
 The medicine carrier has a close personal relationship with the medicine and has received the proper training and initiations from someone of lineage from the culture whose practices are being followed.
-These are ancestral medicines, and it’s essential for us to stay in right relationship with the plant and with the ancestors who have carried and cared for the medicine so that its wisdom may reach us today.
+These are ancestral medicines, and it’s essential for us to stay in right relationship with the plant and with the ancestors who have carried and cared for the medicine so that its wisdom may reach us in a good way.

 • Cacao, or cacahuatl, is a fruit native to prehispanic mesoamerica.
 Legend says it was a gift from Quetzalcoatl, the great feathered serpent and benevolent god of the middle world, given to the Mayans for its heart-opening powers, with which they built strong, long-lasting relationships and an open and connected community.